 To say that West Virginia is at a crossroads is an understatement.

-The New River Gorge Regional Economic Summit is the third of five events scheduled by the BBER across West Virginia.
-Remaining regional economic outlook events will be held in Martinsburg on Nov.
-3 and in Morgantown on Nov.
+The Economic Outlook Conference in Charleston is the first of five events scheduled by the BBER across West Virginia.
+Regional economic outlook events will also be held in Wheeling on Oct.
+7; in Beckley on Oct.
+15; in Martinsburg on Nov.
+3; and in Morgantown on Nov.
 16.

 CONTACT: Patrick Gregg, WVU College of Business and Economics